To sign-up, download Melodics for free and follow the instructions in the app to create your account.

 View a list of all supported devices here.

-Almost all MIDI controllers will work with Melodics, you may just need to manually map it first.
+Almost all MIDI instruments will work with Melodics, you may just need to manually map it first.
 Go to the “Settings” screen in Melodics and hit the “Map your controller” button and follow the on screen instructions.

-If Melodics isn't seeing your connected controller, try using a different USB cable or USB port on your computer.
+If Melodics isn't seeing your connected instrument, try using a different USB cable or USB port on your computer.
 Also try resetting your controller to factory settings.
 You may need to refer to the user manual to see how to do this.

 Easy.
 Go to the “Settings” screen, and on the right under the list of connected devices there’s an option to “Revert all mappings” – just click that.

 In the settings screen, you'll find a range of settings for your audio output.

 Selected Device: this is your audio output device.
 Normally ‘OS default’ is the best setting but if you‘re using an external audio interface, you can select this as your output here.

 Outputting on channels: If your audio interface has multiple outputs to choose from, you can select the specific outputs you would like to use.
 This option will only appear if your have multiple outputs to choose from.

 Latency: the latency slider allows you to increase / decrease your buffer size.
 If you‘re experiencing latency, make sure this slider is in its lowest setting.
 If you're experiencing distortion, try increasing the slider until the distortion is gone.